Diagnostic Tech II

 - Vocational or Technical training in Medical Radiography required.
 Associate's degree in Medical Radiography preferred.

-- License Radiology MA License required., and Registration American Registry of Rad Tech required., and Certificate 1 Basic Life Support required.
+- License MARadTech-Radiography required., and Registration American Registry of Rad Tech required., and Certificate 1 Radiology MA Temp License required., and Certificate 2 Basic Life Support required.

 - 0-1 years related work experience required.

 - New hires will have 30 days to provide BLS certification.
 Certification has to be with the American Heart Association (AHA).

 - New graduates will have 1 year from graduation to provide ARRT registration.

 - Must acquire permanent Massachusetts Radiologic Technologist License after ARRT registration

 - Advanced technical computer skills as required for technical support specific to functional area and related systems.